MichaelTrestman/kubes4noobs/tut.md

-#### Set up your gcloud shit
+#### Set up your google cloud

-make a gcloud account

-create a project in gcloud

-install gcloud cli tool https://cloud.google.com/sdk/docs/downloads-interactive
+1. Create a google cloud account for yourself, if you do not already have one, at https://cloud.google.com.
+Google offers a free trial account with plenty of credits.
+2. Create a project in google cloud at https://console.cloud.google.com/projectcreate.
+Record the project name or keep the browser window open so you can find it easily.
+3. Enable Kubernetes Engine API.
+Find it by searching at https://console.cloud.google.com/apis/ and then clicking 'enable'.
+4. Install 'gcloud', the google cloud command line interface (CLI) tool https://cloud.google.com/sdk/docs/downloads-interactive.
+5. Open iterm (on a mac) or your terminal of choice, and type `gcloud version` to ensure that gcloud is correctly installed

-switch to the project by typing `gcloud config set project boondoggle1point0`
+6. Configure the gcloud CLI to point to your new project by running   `gcloud config set project YOUR_PROJECT_NAME`
+7. You can always check which project gcloud is targetting by running `gcloud config get-value project`, which should return the name of your project.

-#### Set up your kubectl shit
+#### Set up kubectl

+Kubectl is the command line interface (CLI) for Kubernetes.
+On a mac computer, the easiest way to manage kubectl is using homebrew.

+1. Run `brew update` to make sure your local homebrew is up to date and knows about the latest version of kubectl.
-run `kubectl` to see if you have kubectl installed. if not, run
+2. Run `kubectl` to see if you have kubectl installed.

-make sure `brew update && brew upgrade kubernetes-cli`

-enable Kubernetes Engine API https://console.cloud.google.com/apis/
+   - If it is installed, you should see a summary of the manual page, including a list of top level commands.
+In this case, run `brew upgrade kubectl` to have homebrew bring your kubectl up to date.
+   - If kubectl is not installed, your shell will tell you that the kubectl command cannot be found.
+In this case, run `brew install kubectl`.
+Now running the `kubectl` command should give you a summary of the manual page.